Independent Treasury: Background

-The Panic of 1819 unleashed a wave of popular resentment against the Second Bank of the United States (the "national bank"), which handled various fiscal duties for the U.S. government after its establishment in 1816.
-In addition to storing all government funds, the bank also made loans and acted as a regulator of other banks by periodically presenting banknotes for redemption.
-In 1829, a group of influential Philadelphians, including William Duane, editor William M. Gouge, and members of the Working Men's Party, presented an influential report claiming that banks "laid the foundation of artificial inequality of wealth, and, thereby, artificial inequality of power."
+The Panic of 1819 unleashed a wave of popular resentment against the Second Bank of the United States (the "national bank"), which, under profitable private ownership, handled various fiscal duties for the U.S. government after its establishment in 1816; in particular, like the first Bank of the United States, its charter granted its private ownership a monopoly over receiving and holding deposits of the Treasury's public funds.
+In addition to holding all government funds, the bank also made loans and acted as a regulator of other banks by periodically presenting banknotes for redemption.
+In particular, under the practice of fractional banking, it used these public funds to back issues of credit (loans) several times larger than the funds ostensibly "backing" them.
+In 1829, a group of influential Philadelphians, including William Duane, editor William M. Gouge, and members of the Working Men's Party, presented an influential report claiming that banks "laid the foundation of artificial inequality of wealth, and, thereby, artificial inequality of power" by depositing public funds in private banks where its use as backing of loan credit benefited the small number of bank owners (rather than the public at large) and placed discretion over the use of this credit in the hands of these private interests.
 In 1833, Gouge published A Short History of Paper Money and Banking in the United States, which became an influential work among hard money advocates.
-Gouge and others who favored hard money policies held that banks had a tendency to issue too many bank notes, thereby triggering speculative booms and contributing to inequality.
+Gouge and others who favored hard money policies held that these privately owned banks had a tendency (widely observed at the time and thoroughly documented by economic historians) to issue too many bank notes, thereby triggering speculative booms and contributing to inequality when crashes precipitated foreclosures and bankruptcies leaving assets in the hands of investors.

-Gouge and Condy Raguet proposed the creation of an independent treasury system, whereby the federal government would store its funds as specie in government-controlled vaults, rather than relying on state banks or the national bank.
+Gouge and Condy Raguet proposed the creation of an independent treasury system, whereby the federal government would store its funds as specie in government-controlled vaults, rather than relying on the national bank's private monopoly.
 During his second term, President Andrew Jackson removed federal deposits from the national bank and shifted them to state-chartered banks that became known as "pet banks".
 The Jackson administration also banned the pet banks from issuing banknotes of denominations of less than $20.
-The federal charter of the national bank had expired by the end of Jackson's second term, but many hard money advocates still favored the removal of all federal deposits from all banks.
+The federal charter of the national bank had expired by the end of Jackson's second term, but many hard money advocates still favored the removal of all federal deposits from all private banks.